Definition of expatriate employee

 In the following situations, we consider a PhD graduate to be an expatriate employee as well:

-- He performed doctoral research in the Netherlands and was also employed in the Netherlands apart from his doctoral research.
+- The employee performed doctoral research in the Netherlands and was also employed in the Netherlands apart from his doctoral research.

-- Before he obtained his degree, you gave him an employment contract.
+- Before the employee obtained their degree, you gave the employee an employment contract.
 Your condition for hiring him was, however, that he obtained his degree.

-In these cases, the 30%-facility will only commence once the employee has been awarded his degree.
+In these cases, the Expat Scheme will only commence once the employee has been awarded their degree.